-With summer coming around the corner, we thought we’d update our list of the most reviled clichés in all of financial services – the empty phrases your colleagues and bosses utter on a daily basis that make your skin crawl.
+As summer internships have wrapped up and new analyst classes are getting their feet wet, we thought we’d update our list of the most reviled office clichés in banking – the empty phrases your colleagues and bosses regularly use that make your skin crawl.

-We talked to a group of bankers, traders, consultants and other financial pros to freshen up the list.
-We also included a few that you left in the comments from a previous posting.
-Some are very industry-specific, others are more general clichés that are likely uttered in most any business meeting.
-Did we miss any?
-Which ones are you addicted to using?
+We talked to a group of bankers, traders and consultants to freshen up the list and explain them as best we can.
+We also included a few that you left in the comments from a previous posting as well as a handful recently added to a forum on Wall Street Oasis.
+Some are very industry-specific, others are more general clichés that tend to make people shudder.
+Let us know what we missed.

 Action items: Essentially just a list of things that need to get done.

 Provide some color: If you’ve ever listened to an earnings call in banking, you’ve heard analysts utter this phrase multiple times.
 It basically just means “please provide more details," or a flashier way of asking someone to talk about something.

 Circle back: To re-evaluate something or give it a second look.
 You can also circle back – or re-connect – with a person to solve an issue.
 “Let me circle back with Bob and I’ll let you know.”

 Don’t boil the ocean: Don’t overcomplicate or overthink a project to make it unnecessarily difficult or time-consuming.

 Don't cut the lawn with scissors: Similar to the above – be efficient and get straight to the point.

 Long/short/bull/bear: Some traders love using market lingo in situations where they’re not talking about a stock or anything to do with work for that matter.
 One buy-side trader said he was “bearish” on a player in my recent fantasy football draft.
 He's said that every year for the last 10.

 Facing some headwinds: A cute way of explaining why you haven’t hit your numbers, and why it’s not your fault.
 Bank CEOs love to talk about market headwinds when the firm misses its guidance.